Photo by Monkey Business Images via Canva.com

 - Will this rental be part of our overall retirement investment?

-The answers to these questions might not be obvious right off the bat.
-But, as the term of your rental agreement moves on, you’ll find your comfort level with all that’s involved with renting your home.
 Keep detailed financial records, document house issues, and stay tuned in to how you feel overall as a landlord.
-With this information, it will be easier to make a future decision on whether or not to maintain the property as a rental or to sell when the time is right.
+With this information, it will be easier to make a future decision about whether to maintain the property as a rental or to sell when the time is right.

 By Dawn M. Smith